abdullahemad12/Cranberry-Btree/README.md

 <b><a id="visit"></a>7.void cbt_visit_all(cranbtree_t* cbt, void (* visitor) (void *))</b>

 Description: Calls the visitor function on every object pointer stored in the tree.
 Sets op_errno on errors.
+Returns: zero on success, nonzero on failure
 parameters:
 - cranbtree_t* bt: pointer to the cranbtree structure.
-- void (* visitor) (void *): pointer to a function that will be called on every object in the tree
+- void (* visitor) (void *): pointer to a function that will be called on every object in the tree the function should take a generic pointer as an input (which will be the objects stored in the tree) and return an int.
+On success, it should return 0 on failure it should return a nonzero integer n which will cause the cbt_vist_all function to terminate and return the number n

 <b><a id="navigate"></a>8. void* cbt_navigation_search(cranbtree_t* cbt, void* key, int (*visitor)(void*, void*));</b>